AMReX-Astro/Castro/sphinx_docs/source/FlowChart.rst

       We compute the rotational potential (for use in the energy update) and the rotational acceleration (for use in the momentum equation).
 This includes the Coriolis and centrifugal terms in a constant-angular-velocity co-rotating frame.
-The form of the rotational source that is constructed then depends on the parameter ``castro.rot_source_type``.
 More details are
       given in Chapter \ `[ch:rotation] <#ch:rotation>`__.

    The source terms here are evaluated using the post-burn state,